lmcbride053/SBIPython/README.md

 ## Ligand Binding Predictor using Geometry

-This script, a Python-based pipeline was developed to visualize potential ligand binding sites on protein structures using a geometry-driven approach.
-The final visualization was rendered in PyMOL, providing an intuitive representation of the predicted pockets on the protein surface.
+This program visualize potential ligand binding sites on protein structures using a geometry-driven approach.
+It identifies and ranks potential ligand binding pockets directly from protein PDB files by leveraging purely geometric features, such as surface depth and curvature.
+The final visualization is rendered in PyMOL, providing an intuitive representation of the predicted pockets on the protein surface.

 ## Features
-* Geometry-Only Approach: Focused on surface depth and density-based clustering.
+* Geometry Approach: Focused on surface depth and density-based clustering.
 * Educational Focus: Lightweight dependencies and a clear, modular design.
-* Visualization-Ready: Output easily rendered in PyMOL for 3D exploration.
+* Visualization: Output easily rendered in PyMOL for 3D exploration.

 ## Requirements